On the complexity of the free space of a translating box in R^3: Introduction

 Halperin and Yap \cite{HY} also proved that if the robot is a rectangle and the obstacles are $n$ \emph{lines}, then the complexity of $\mathcal F$ is $O(n^2)$.

 Regarding lower bounds for the complexity of $\mathcal F$, a lower bound of $\Omega(n^2)$ is easy to obtain for any robot.
-For some types of robots (e.g.~a triangle) one can obtain a lower bound of $\Omega(n^2\alpha(n))$ (Aronov and Sharir \cite{AS}).
+For some types of robots (e.g., a triangle) one can obtain a lower bound of $\Omega(n^2\alpha(n))$ (Aronov and Sharir \cite{AS}).
 See Figure \ref{fig_triangle_lower_bound}.

-For the two-dimensional case, in which $B$ is a convex polygon free to translate in $\R^2$ and the obstacles are polygons with a total of $n$ vertices, the complexity of $\mathcal F$ is $O(n)$ (Kedem et al.~\cite{klps86}).
+For the two-dimensional case, in which $B$ is a convex polygon free to translate in $\R^2$ and the obstacles are polygons with a total of $n$ vertices, the complexity of $\mathcal F$ is $O(n)$ (Kedem, Livne, Pach, and Sharir~\cite{klps86}).

-Note that, by affine transformations, the cases where $B$ is a square, or any rectangle or parallelogram, are all equivalent.
-Similarly, the cases where $B$ is a cube or a box or a parallelepiped are all equivalent.
+Note that, by affine transformations, the cases where $B$ is a cube or a box or a parallelepiped are all equivalent.